-3.4.2.4 Nursing Admissions, Progression, Graduation, and Awards Committee
+3.4.2.4 College of Health Sciences Admissions, Progression, Graduation, and Awards Committee

-The Nursing Admissions, Progression, Graduation, and Awards Committee consists of faculty members selected by the college dean.
-The Dean of the College of Nursing assigns the chair of the committee.
-The Nursing Admissions, Progression, Graduation, and Awards Committee manages the following responsibilities.
+The College of Health Sciences Admissions, Progression, Graduation, and Awards Committee consists of faculty members selected by the college dean.
+The Dean of the College of Health Sciences assigns the chair of the committee.
+The College of Health Sciences Admissions, Progression, Graduation, and Awards Committee manages the following responsibilities.

 - 1. Recommends criteria for admission, progression, and graduation - 2.
 Monitors student grade point averages - 3.
-Recommends students and faculty members for College of Nursing honors - 4.
+Recommends students and faculty members for College of Health Sciences honors - 4.
 Coordinates the development and administration of the semi-annual dosage and solution proficiency exam - 5.
-Advises the college dean on decisions related to student progression in the nursing program
+Advises the Dean of the College of Health Sciences on decisions related to student progression in the College of Health Sciences programs committee.
+The College of Health Sciences Faculty Enrichment Committee manages the following responsibilities.

-3.4.2.5 Nursing Faculty Enrichment Committee
+3.4.2.5 College of Health Sciences Faculty Enrichment Committee

-The Nursing Faculty Enrichment Committee consists of faculty members selected by the college dean.
-The Dean of the College of Nursing assigns the chair of the committee.
-The Nursing Faculty Enrichment Committee manages the following responsibilities.
+The College of Health Sciences Faculty Enrichment Committee consists of faculty members selected by the college dean.
+The Dean of the College of Health Sciences assigns the chair of the

 - 1. Coordinates faculty continuing education activities - 2.
-Coordinates with external groups providing continuing education for local and regional communities - 3.
-Mobilizes resources to enhance the quality of continuing education - 4.
+Coordinates offerings with groups providing continuing education for local and regional communities - 3.
+Mobilizes resources to enhance the quality of continuing education offerings - 4.
 Assures that educational offerings meet appropriate standards of professional credentialing organizations - 5.
 Arranges faculty, student, and alumni social activities - 6.
 Extends greetings and expressions of sympathy as appropriate - 7.
 Assists in new faculty orientation

-3.4.2.6 Nursing Policy and Handbook Committee
+3.4.2.6 Anna Vaughn School of Nursing Policy and Handbook Committee

-The Nursing Policy and Handbook Committee consists of faculty members selected by the college dean.
-The Dean of the College of Nursing assigns the chair of the committee.
-The Nursing Policy and Handbook Committee manages the following responsibilities.
+The Anna Vaughn School of Nursing Policy and Handbook Committee consists of faculty members selected by the college dean.
+The Dean of the College of Health Sciences assigns the chair of the committee.
+The Anna Vaughn School of Nursing Policy and Handbook Committee manages the following responsibilities.

-- 1. Reviews and recommends revision to the Faculty and Administration Handbook and the College of Nursing student handbook - 2.
+- 1. Reviews and recommends revisions to the Faculty and Administration Handbook, the Anna Vaughn School of Nursing Faculty Handbook and the Anna Vaughn School of Nursing Student Handbook on an annual basis - 2.
 Assesses policy needs in light of evolving practices in nursing and education - 3.
-Recommends policy changes to the Dean of the College of Nursing - 4.
+Recommends policy changes to the Anna Vaughn School of Nursing through the Dean of the College of-Health Sciences - 4.
 Assists in new faculty orientation

-3.4.2.7 Nursing Grievance Committee
+3.4.2.7 College of Health Sciences Grievance Committee

-The Nursing Grievance Committee consists of faculty members selected by the college dean.
-The Dean of the College of Nursing assigns the chair of the committee.
-The Undergraduate Education Grievance Committee performs the functions outlined in the section titled "Grievance and Conflict Resolution Procedure" in Chapter 2 of this handbook
+The College of Health Sciences Grievance Committee consists of faculty members selected by the college dean.
+The Dean of the College of Health Sciences assigns the chair of the committee.
+The College of Health Sciences Grievance Committee performs the functions outlined in the section titled "Grievance and Conflict Resolution Procedure" in Chapter 2 of this handbook

-The Anna Vaughn College of Nursing adheres to all University policies, as recorded in the section titled "Policies and Procedures" in Chapter 2 of this handbook.
-The following policies are in addition to the University policies and apply specifically to the College of Nursing.
+The College of Health Sciences adheres to all University policies, as recorded in the section titled "Policies and Procedures" in Chapter 2 of this handbook.
+The following policies are in addition to the University policies and apply specifically to the College of Health Sciences.

-3.4.3.1 Definition of Terminal Degree in College of Nursing
+3.4.3.1 Definition of Terminal Degree in College of Health Sciences